-The Cancer Center for Kids (CCFK) at Winthrop-University Hospital received a very special gift eight years ago, and it's continued ever since.
+The Cancer Center for Kids (CCFK) at NYU Winthrop Hospital received a very special gift eight years ago, and it's continued ever since.

-(L.-R.) Kristen Rodriguez, Development Coordinator at Winthrop's Cancer Center for Kids (CCFK); Ashley Carlo, Development Specialist at Winthrop's CCFK; Linda Sweeney, Pediatric Development Manager at Winthrop; Naomi Moskowitz-Brooks, MD; E. Ramone Segree, Vice President of Development at Winthrop; Patti Tenaglia, Co-Founder of the Miracle Foundation; Joseph Castronovo, President of the Miracle Foundation; Kim Krupa, Certified Child Life Specialist; Warren Rosenfeld, MD, Chairman of the Department of Pediatrics at Winthrop; and Barbara Shields, Project Coordinator at Winthrop's CCFK.
+(L.-R.) Kristen Rodriguez, Development Coordinator at NYU Winthrop's Cancer Center for Kids (CCFK); Ashley Carlo, Development Specialist at NYU Winthrop's CCFK; Linda Sweeney, Pediatric Development Manager at NYU Winthrop; Naomi Moskowitz-Brooks, MD; E. Ramone Segree, Vice President of Development at NYU Winthrop; Patti Tenaglia, Co-Founder of the Miracle Foundation; Joseph Castronovo, President of the Miracle Foundation; Kim Krupa, Certified Child Life Specialist; Warren Rosenfeld, MD, Chairman of the Department of Pediatrics at NYU Winthrop; and Barbara Shields, Project Coordinator at NYU Winthrop's CCFK.

 The Miracle Foundation officers Joseph Castronovo and Patti Tenaglia recently visited the CCFK to bestow a $50,000 grant, bringing the Garden City-based Foundation's total giving to the Center to $400,000.